-Origination Underwriting Investment Committee Legal Documentation and Post-Closing • Direct origination platform • works to create enhanced yields by originating and structuring loans, as well as putting in enhanced controls Disciplined underwriting process leads to a highly selective approach Focused on managing credit • risk through comprehensive investment review process Investment team works alongside external counsel to negotiate credit agreements and collateral liens • Platform drives increased • deal flow, which provides for improved loan selectivity Potential loans are screened • based on four key criteria: company profile, state dynamics, regulatory matters and real estate asset considerations The Investment Committee • must approve each loan before commitment papers are issued Emphasis is placed on financial covenants and limitations on actions that may be adverse to lenders Allows for specific portfolio • construction and a focus on higher quality companies Other tools that we frequently• use to verify data include, but are not limited to: appraisals, quality of earnings, environmental reports, site visits, comparable company analyses and background checks Members of the Investment Committee currently include: Leonard M. Tannenbaum, Jonathan Kalikow and Robyn Tannenbaum.
-It is intended that the Investment Committee will be expanded to five members consisting of the three current members and our to-be-named Managing Director, Portfolio Management and General Counsel Portfolio is proactively managed to monitor ongoing performance, in some instances, through seats on borrowers' boards of directors or board observer rights • As of December 26, 2020, we had 34 active loans in our pipeline at various stages in the diligence process, and we had passed on 185 of 229 sourced loans due to among had 34 active loans in our pipeline at various stages in the diligence process, and we had passed on 185 of 229 sourced loans due to, among other reasons, lack of collateral, lack of cash flow, stage of company, no previous experience and state dynamics
+Origination Underwriting Investment Committee Legal Documentation and Post-Closing works to create enhanced Disciplined underwriting process leads to a highly selective approach Focused on managing credit • risk through comprehensive investment review process Investment team works alongside external counsel to negotiate credit agreements and collateral liens deal flow, which provides for improved loan selectivity Potential loans are screened based on four key criteria: company profile, state dynamics, regulatory matters and real estate asset considerations The Investment Committee must approve each loan before commitment papers are issued Emphasis is placed on financial covenants and limitations on actions that may be adverse to lenders construction and a focus on higher quality companies Other tools that we frequently use to verify data include, but are not limited to: appraisals, quality of earnings, environmental reports, site visits, comparable company analyses and background checks Members of the Investment Committee currently include: Leonard M. Tannenbaum, Jonathan Kalikow and Robyn Tannenbaum.
+It is intended that the Investment Committee will be expanded to five members consisting of the three current members and our to-be-named Managing Director, Portfolio Management and General Counsel Portfolio is proactively managed to monitor ongoing performance, in some instances, through seats on borrowers' boards of directors or board observer rights As of December 26, 2020, we had 34 active loans in our pipeline at various stages in the diligence process, and we had passed on 185 of 229 sourced loans due to, among other reasons, lack of collateral, lack of cash flow, stage of company, no previous experience and state dynamics